ysugimoto/ginger/README.md

 # ginger - Serverless framework for Go runtime

-`ginger` is the framework that manages `Serverless` architecture for Go runtime.
+`ginger` is the framework manages `Serverless` architecture for Go runtime.

 ## Features